Local Flow Partitioning for Faster Edge Connectivity: Flow Algorithm

 {\em Unit-Flow} returns a pre-flow $f$ and a possibly empty cut $A$.
 Additionally, we treat units of supply as distinct tokens with marks bearing information, which must be preserved by the pre-flow, leading to an extra $O(1)$ work per push of a single unit.
-This leads to the following running time result, whose proof is in Appendix~\ref{app:flow}. \begin{restatable}{lemma}{unitFlowTime} The running time for {\em Unit-Flow} is $O(w|\Delta(\cdot)|h)$. \end{restatable}
+This leads to the following running time result, whose proof is in Section~\ref{app:unitflow}. \begin{restatable}{mylemma}{unitFlowTime} The running time for {\em Unit-Flow} is $O(w|\Delta(\cdot)|h)$.
+The running time includes identifying which case of Theorem~\ref{thm:unit-flow} we end in, and in case $(3)$, identifying the set A. \end{restatable}